 Cash flow management is effectively about managing the cash coming into your business and the cash going out.
 It is about getting the balance right to ensure you receive cash owed to you before you have to pay for your overheads.
 The danger is very evident.

 All too often cash inflows seem to be slower at coming in than the speed with which you are paying out cash.
-This shortage or cash flow gap is generally fine provided you are trading profitably and receiving in more cash from customers than you are paying out to suppliers over a period of time i.e. after receiving payment from customers and paying out your suppliers there is a balance of cash remaining to be re-invested in the company.
+This shortage of cash flow gap is generally fine provided you are trading profitably and receiving in more cash from customers than you are paying out to suppliers over a period of time i.e. after receiving payment from customers and paying out your suppliers there is a balance of cash remaining to be re-invested in the company.

-However this is not always the case and cash flow needs to be monitored and projected forward to highlight potential cash shortfalls.
+However, this is not always the case and cash flow needs to be monitored and projected forward to highlight potential cash shortfalls.
 By careful monitoring of your cash position, corrective action can be taken in advance to ensure you are able to manage difficult times more easily.

-Cash flow therefore can be described as a cycle.
+Cash flow, therefore, can be described as a cycle.
 The cash you use in your business to acquire resources to sell products or services to your customers is then collected by way of customer payments.
 These payments are used to pay outstanding bills you have and also to re-invest in more resources to sell additional products or services.

 Working capital is the amount of cash tied up in the business’ trading assets.
 Calculated as (Stock + Debtors-Creditors), a negative working capital might indicate a business’ inability to pay its short-term debt.

 What is more relevant is the connection between the three items above.
 Cash tied up in Stock and Debtors is a cost to the business.
 Effectively managing your stock means tying up less cash in expensive materials.
-Over stocking ties up cash needlessly and should be avoided.
+Overstocking ties up cash needlessly and should be avoided.

-Debtors on the other hand can seldom be avoided.
+Debtors, on the other hand, can seldom be avoided.
 Most firms offer credit terms to customers to secure their custom.
 Debtors are therefore the cash tied up in unpaid invoices from customers.
-By reducing Debtor days (speeding up payment from customers), you can cut down on this cost and bring in much needed cash to your business.
+By reducing Debtor days (speeding up payment from customers), you can cut down on this cost and bring in much-needed cash to your business.

 Creditors are the opposite of Debtors.
 This is cash you owe to your suppliers.
 By lagging on these payments you may extend your own credit terms and slow down your outgoings.
 But be warned, obtaining a reputation as a bad payer could do untold damage to your business.